dengyijia/SheVotesIllinois/README.md

 The --fix option is to fix any lint errors that might be caused by your editor's formatting if you open the files and edit them.
 Always run with this option.

-With both npm running and flask, the website is up with its full interactivity.
+5. With both npm running and flask, the website is up with its full interactivity.
+Open the link Flask gives you from running app.py to add and edit blog/event entries (see blog entries below).
+Open the link npm gives you to see the client facing side of the website.

+### Adding and Editing Blog Posts

+1) First, open the link flask gives you to open the link to the server site.
+It should be something along the lines of http://127.0.0.1:8000/ if not exactly that.

+2) Then, in the top left corner, click "Login".
+This should take you the Blog Posts page.
+Click a post to view its contents and edit it, or "New" to create a new post.

+3) More functionality to this feature coming soon.